carbon-design-system/ibm-security/docs/testing/README.md

 ### Click events

-Click event that are important to component functionality should be tested using mocks.
+Click events that are important to component functionality should be tested using mocks.

 ```
 test('should invoke close mock when close button is clicked', () => {